 CONCLUSIONS

 Waterlogging and atmospheric CO2 concentration both have significant consequences for physiological processes, growth and functional characteristics of riparian tree seedlings.
 The relative importance of these environmental factors varies according to species, as do the specific effects of each on plants.
-This study adds to the small but growing body of literature describing the interactive effects of waterlogging and CO2 concentration; notably, the outcome for C. cunninghamiana concurs with that found for Taxodium distichum, a flood tolerant colonist of alluvial riparian areas in the south eastern United States (Megonigal et al. 2005).
-Blunting of eCO2 biomass stimulation in seedlings by waterlogging has the potential to alter demographics and structural dynamics in many Australian riparian communities especially where C. cunninghamiana is a keystone species (Woolfrey and Ladd 2001).
+This study adds to the small but growing body of literature describing the interactive effects of waterlogging and CO2 concentration on woody plants; notably, the outcome for C. cunninghamiana concurs with that found for Taxodium distichum, a flood tolerant colonist of alluvial riparian areas in the south eastern United States (Megonigal et al. 2005).
+If it occurs in the field, impairment of eCO2 biomass stimulation in seedlings by waterlogging has the potential to alter demographics and structural dynamics in many Australian riparian communities, especially where C. cunninghamiana is a keystone species (Woolfrey and Ladd 2001).

 ACKNOWLEDGEMENTS